What do you need to progress your practice and/or career?

 If you are successful, you can expect us to:

 - meet you and connect you with other recipients of our funding through our networks and events

-- be profiled on our website and social media (with your permission)
+- profile you on our website and social media (with your permission)

 - be available throughout the delivery of your programme for advice

 - engage with the events and activities you run wherever we can